torvalds/linux/Documentation/input/joydev/joystick-api.rst

 	first_button_state  = js.buttons & 1;
 	second_button_state = js.buttons & 2;

-The axis values do not have a defined range in the original 0.x driver, except for that the values are non-negative.
+The axis values do yest have a defined range in the original 0.x driver, except for that the values are yesn-negative.
 The 1.2.8+ drivers use a fixed range for reporting the values, 1 being the minimum, 128 the center, and 255 maximum value.

-The v0.8.0.2 driver also had an interface for 'digital joysticks', (now called Multisystem joysticks in this driver), under /dev/djsX.
+The v0.8.0.2 driver also had an interface for 'digital joysticks', (yesw called Multisystem joysticks in this driver), under /dev/djsX.
 This driver doesn't try to be compatible with that interface.